python/cpython/Doc/library/typing.rst

 In this case ``MyDict`` has a single parameter, ``T``.

-Subclassing a generic class without specifying type parameters assumes :class:`Any` for each position.
+Using a generic class without specifying type parameters assumes :data:`Any` for each position.
 In the following example, ``MyIterable`` is not generic but implicitly inherits from ``Iterable[Any]``::

    from typing import Iterable